daleonov/HART/docs/Testing Your DSP In Hart.md

 ## Checking the audio produced by your effect [4]

-This is what this framefork is for, after all.
+This is what this framework is for, after all.
 PeaksAt is something called "matcher" (totally stole this term from Catch2).
 If receives audio from your effect's output and checks it.
 This one, as the name implies, checks if the signal peaks at 3dB.
 By the way, you get a bunch of handy constants and literalls for better readability, like `_dB` or `_kHz` - you're welcome to use them.

 Other matchers can, for example, compare your output with some other signal or a wav file.
 And they're passed in as objects - it means you make your own and use them, just like the stock ones.
 So, if you need, say, check LUFS values, inter-sample peaks, or check something fancy in frequency domain, just subclass a Matcher, and pass it to the test runner.